 Bringing new life into the world always seems very rewarding and exciting, especially for dog owners.
-When they decide to breed their dogs and have to prepare for the big event, there is a whole guide to what can be done in order to glide through the process smoothly.
-Just as in humans, going through a pregnancy is a stressful situation; dogs need emotional support dog as well to keep them relaxed.
-Hence you need to make sure that it’s a good time for them and for yourself because obviously, you cannot wait to see those adorable little puppies!
+When they decide to breed their dogs and prepare for the big event, there is a complete guide to running smoothly through the process.
+Just as in humans, going through a pregnancy is a stressful situation; dogs need emotional support dogs to keep them relaxed.
+Hence you need to make sure that it’s a good time for them and yourself because obviously, you cannot wait to see those adorable little puppies!

 Dog Pregnancy the Gestation Period

-In order to be prepared for the delivery, you need to know how long the pregnancy lasts.
-It is a much shorter time than that in humans and may pass in a blink so you will not have time to sit around but be alert from the very beginning.
+To be prepared for the delivery, you need to know how long the pregnancy lasts.
+It is a much shorter time than that in humans and may pass in a blink, so you will not have time to sit around but be alert from the very beginning.
 Pregnancy in dogs lasts for approximately two months or 63 days.
-This time frame will help you plan out frequent visits to the vet who by the end of the first month is able to detect the heartbeat of the fetus.
-During the second month, the fetal development progresses as the embryo takes the form of little puppies.
+This time frame will help you plan out frequent visits to the vet, who can detect the heartbeat of the fetus by the end of the first month.
+During the second month, fetal development progresses as the embryo takes the form of little puppies.
 As the second month nears the end and the third month begins, the puppies are ready to be brought into this world which means you need to be well prepared for the delivery.

-Unlike humans, dogs don’t have the facility to take a pregnancy test when they feel like it so you have to rely on your own methods to determine if your dog is expected to give birth.
+Unlike humans, dogs don’t have the facility to take a pregnancy test when they feel like it, so you have to rely on your methods to determine if your dog is expected to give birth.
 The most authentic and credible way to confirm if your dog is pregnant is through diagnostic testing.
-For this, to work, you need to know of the days when your dog was bred.
+For this to work, you need to know of the days when your dog was bred.

-–Abdominal palpation: after 28 days the vet can feel your dogs’ abdomen to search for some golf ball-like structure.
-These are little embryo sacs that are formed at this stage and should not be done without professional help.
+–Abdominal palpation: after 28 days, the vet can feel your dogs’ abdomen search for some golf ball-like structure.
+These are little embryo sacs formed at this stage and should not be done without professional help.

-–Relaxing: the doctor can also check for the hormone production of relaxing which is a hormone in dogs that is secreted only at the times of pregnancies.
+–Relaxing: the doctor can also check for the hormone production of relaxing, which is a hormone in dogs secreted only at the times of pregnancies.

 Signs and Symptoms of dog pregnancy